nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 # The problem with Internet

-There are more than a [billion](https://www.internetlivestats.com/total-number-of-websites/) different apps and websites on your phone, laptop, and any other digital device you own.
+There are more than a [billion](https://www.internetlivestats.com/total-number-of-websites/) different apps and websites available on our phones, laptops, and other digital devices that we own.

 There's only one Internet, but infinite ways and reasons to use it.
 Some good and some bad.